python-cmd2/cmd2/docs/api/parsing.rst

       The name of the command after shortcuts and macros have been expanded

+    .. attribute:: multiline_command

+      If the command is a multi-line command, the name of the command will be in this attribute.
+Otherwise, it will be an empty string.

     .. attribute:: args

       The arguments to the command as a string with spaces between the words,